swc19/64stats/server/smashgg/api_documentation.md

 # Internal API Documentation

-The authenticated GET requests are due to smash.gg's API rate limits, as those requests utilize the API instead of the internal database.
+The authenticated GET requests are due to start.gg's API rate limits, as those requests utilize the API instead of the internal database.

 ## Events
 ---